Carrie Underwood Reveals Her Natural Beauty Alongside Her Dog

 In the caption, Calia by Carrie Underwood, which is available from Dick’s Sporting Goods stores, shared an important message about “choosing you” as the account suggested different ways for its followers to take care of themselves.

-The cute photo has received more than 14,000 likes and also received plenty of comments.
+The cute photo has received more than 14,000 likes and also plenty of comments.

 “Penny Jean is so cute.
 Doing what my [dog] Molly has done.
 It’s so cute!” one fan said.